Central Park Hospital: Hospital

 At the outset of the war, many of the sisters volunteered to be nurses, but Archbishop John Hughes denied permission for them to leave New York, where he felt they were needed.
 The Commissioners of Central Park suggested to the City Council that the empty buildings at McGowan's Pass could serve as a military hospital.
 Alderman Terence Farley recommended the sisters staff it.
-(In response to the cholera epidemic of 1849, the sisters had opened St. Vincent's Hospital, which also treated those effected by the typhoid epidemic in 1852.)
+(In response to the cholera epidemic of 1849, the sisters had opened St. Vincent's Hospital, which also treated those affected by the typhoid epidemic in 1852.)

 In September 1862 Judge Edwards Pierrepont, a member of the Union Defense Committee, and influential supporter of President Lincoln wrote Secretary of War Edwin Stanton advising him that the nursing be handled by the Sisters of Charity under the direction of the War Department.
 The War Department was glad to receive the offer of a location that could accommodate 250 patients as well as a trained staff.
-The matter was forwarded to Charles McDougall, Medical Director at New York.
+The matter was forwarded to Charles McDougall, medical director at New York.

 Under the direction of Sr. Mary Ulrica O’Reilly, fourteen volunteers returned to McGowans Pass to tend the sick and wounded.
 O'Reilly had previously served at St. Vincent's Hospital.
 The hospital, called unofficially St. Joseph's Military Hospital, opened in October 1862.
-Four surgeons from St. Vincent’s provided their services pro bono.
+Four surgeons from St. Vincent's provided their services pro bono.
 Patients with communicable diseases were housed in isolation tents on the grounds.
 The sisters "did the housekeeping chores, distributed supplies, dressed wounds, dispensed medication, kept patients clean and fed, and occasionally assisted the surgeons with amputations and other medical procedures."
 Some succumbed to illnesses contracted while at St. Joseph's.

 O'Reilly was reprimanded by Surgeon-in-charge Frank Hastings Hamilton when she exceeded her allocation in providing Thanksgiving dinner to the patients.
 Eight months later, when draft rioters demanded the sisters leave the premises, she told them that the sisters would not abandon their patients and mob went elsewhere.
 The sisters remained at the hospital until the last patient was discharged in 1867.
-Mc Dougall would later say that of the five military hospitals under his supervision, St. Joseph’s was the only one that never gave him any trouble.
+Mc Dougall would later say that of the five military hospitals under his supervision, St. Joseph's was the only one that never gave him any trouble.